awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

 ```

 **Note**
 The `assign_public_ip` and `task_size` parameters are only valid for a Fargate task\.
-This task definition will fail if the launch type is changed to EC2\.
+This task definition fails if the launch type is changed to EC2\.

 ## Step 5: Deploy the Compose File to a Cluster<a name="ECS_CLI_tutorial_fargate_compose_deploy"></a>

 After you create the compose file, you can deploy it to your cluster with ecs\-cli compose service up\.
 By default, the command looks for files called `docker-compose.yml` and `ecs-params.yml` in the current directory; you can specify a different docker compose file with the `--file` option, and a different ECS Params file with the `--ecs-params` option\.
 By default, the resources created by this command have the current directory in their titles, but you can override that with the `--project-name` option\.
-The `--create-log-groups` option will create the CloudWatch log groups for the container logs\.
+The `--create-log-groups` option creates the CloudWatch log groups for the container logs\.

 ```
 ecs-cli compose --project-name tutorial service up --create-log-groups --cluster-config tutorial